The Top Medicare Supplement Insurance Plans of 2020

-Medigap Plan G offers more benefits than any other Medigap plan available to beneficiaries who become eligible for Medicare after Jan.
+Medigap Plan G offers more benefits than any other Medigap plan available to beneficiaries who became eligible for Medicare after Jan.
 1, 2020.

 High-deductible Plan G will be a new Medigap plan option in 2020.

-This plan will offer the same benefits as standard Plan G, but coverage will only kick in after you meet a set deductible amount.
+This plan offers the same benefits as standard Plan G, but coverage will only kick in after you meet a set deductible amount.
 Once you meet your deductible, your Plan G benefits will begin to pay their full amounts as they would with standard Plan G.